 Cast Iron Cornbread is the Best

-Usually, I bake cornbread in my cast iron skillet and it makes a nice homespun presentation.
-But, I also like to serve it in my brick red apple casserole dish because I get to eat the little crunchy “stem” piece.
+Usually, I bake cornbread in my cast iron skillet.
+Cast iron heats evenly, the edges get crispy, and the skillet goes from oven to table for a rustic touch.
+I also like to bake and serve it in my brick red apple casserole dish because I get to eat the little crunchy “stem” piece.
 College Girl always liked the puffy centerpieces, I adore the crunchy edges, and Don is an equal opportunity cornbread eater.

-Cornbread is a given when I cook Southern dishes like beans, my un-fried chicken, chicken and dumplings, pulled pork and, of course, chili and ribs.
-Over the years I tweaked my cornbread recipe to be a little less caloric by substituting 1% milk for whole milk and sunflower oil for butter or bacon fat.
-Now, with the help of Hain Featherweight Sodium-Free Baking Powder (yes, there is such a thing – it contains potassium in lieu of sodium) and no added salt, it also has nearly zero sodium (milk has a little).
-Some people like sweet cornbread – we’re not one of those people – there is only a scant 1/4 cup of sugar for just a touch of sweetness.
+Cornbread is a given when I cook Southern dishes like beans, my un-fried chicken, chicken and dumplings, pulled pork, and, of course, chili and ribs.
+Besides making it a low sodium cornbread, I have tweaked the recipe over the years to be lower in fat and calories by substituting 1% milk for whole milk and sunflower oil for butter or bacon fat.
+Cornbread ij in the South is generally unsweetened, but I like to add 1/4 cup of sugar for just a touch of sweetness.

 Low Sodium Cornbread Recipe – Family Tested and Approved